Francis Ford Coppola: The Rainmaker (1997)

+2000–2018: Career fluctuations

 Supernova re-edit

-In August 1999, Coppola was brought in by MGM to supervise another re-editing of the film Supernova, costing $1 million at his American Zoetrope facility in Northern California.
+In the late 90's Coppola was a board member of MGM, and in discussion of films they already had which could not be released, Supernova was among the most expensive.
+He was approached to supervise several of these, including The Fantastiks and Supernova, which he used his American Zoetrope facility in Northern California.
 This work included digitally placing Angela Bassett's and James Spader's faces on the bodies of (a computer-tinted) Robin Tunney and Peter Facinelli so that their characters could have a love scene.
 However, Coppola's re-edited version had negative test screening and didn't get the PG-13 rating by the MPAA that the studio wanted.
 Creature designer Patrick Tatopoulos, whose special effects were mostly cut out from the film, said that Walter Hill wanted the film to be much more grotesque, strange, and disturbing, while MGM wanted to make it more of a hip, sexy film in space, and not with full-blown makeup effects.
 "I hope that my experience in the film industry has helped improve the picture and rectified some of the problems that losing a director caused", said Coppola.
 By October 1999, MGM decided to sell the film.
 The film was eventually released on January 17, 2000, almost two years later than planned.

-2000s–2020s

-Youth Without Youth (2007)
+Coppola was the jury president at the 1996 Cannes Film Festival and he also took part as a special guest at the 17th Midnight Sun Film Festival in Sodankylä, Finland, and the 46th International Thessaloniki Film Festival in Thessaloniki, Greece.